-Finding quiet courage in a sea of chaos made all the difference for Airspeed especially in pandemic times.
+Finding quiet courage in a sea of chaos made all the difference for Airspeed, especially in pandemic times.

-In March 2020, Metro Manila was placed under community quarantine to combat the COVID-19 pandemic with domestic land, air and sea travel to and from Metro Manila suspended.
+In March 2020, Metro Manila was placed under community quarantine to combat the COVID-19 pandemic with domestic land, air, and sea travel to and from Metro Manila suspended.

-Airspeed Chairman and President Rosemarie P. Rafael recounted some tough decisions had to be made and swiftly during the initial year of lockdowns.
+Airspeed Chairman and President Rosemarie P. Rafael recounted some tough decisions that had to be made swiftly during the initial year of lockdowns.
 At that time, Airspeed was able to charter flights for Cebu and Davao for shipments coming from abroad.

 Airspeed, part of SM Investments’ portfolio investments, is one of the largest end-to-end logistics solutions and express courier companies in the country backed by a 35-year track record in the logistics industry.

 “During the first year of the lockdown, everything was at a standstill.
 Nothing was happening.
 There were no essentials being delivered.
 One thing was certain.
 Before the lockdown, we had a chartered flight scheduled that week,” Ms. Rafael recounted one fateful day.

 Airspeed was the only forwarder at that time who was able to secure chartered flights to serve essential industries such as pharmaceuticals and food.